 This course enables you to schedule the evaluation components required in order to earn the Cornell University Master Beekeeping Certificate.
-Although evaluations can be scheduled in advance, students must complete all required coursework prior to completing their evaluations.
+Although evaluations can be scheduled in advance (and are held in the summer months), students must complete all required coursework prior to completing their evaluations.

 Components that will be evaluated include:

 - A written examination demonstrating comprehension and application of knowledge learned in coursework.
 The written examination will take place at Dyce Lab, Cornell University, in Ithaca, New York.
 The written exam consists of multiple choice, short answer, and long answer questions.
 Students must score 70% or higher on their written examination in order to pass this component of the final examination.

 - Delivery of a 15-minute oral presentation demonstrating applied knowledge of beekeeping and research beyond the information provided in the coursework.
 (Can be completed remotely using video conference technology or in person at Dyce Lab).
 Research topic must be approved by course instructor and the oral presentation must be accompanied by visual slides.
 Students will be evaluated on the following criteria:

 - their ability to locate, critically evaluate, and interpret the scientific literature and other information sources

 - the presentation’s informational content

 - the presentation’s level of appropriateness for the audience

 - their ability to answer follow-up questions from the instructor